The Best Vermont Homeowners Insurance Company

 Average annual premium in Vermont: $873

 Homeowners in Vermont have it pretty great.
-Vermont ranks lowest in property and personal crime nationwide, and it’s one of the states least likely to experience a natural disaster.
+Vermont has one of the lowest rates for property and personal crime nationwide, and it’s one of the states least likely to experience a natural disaster.
 So it’s no surprise that Vermont is also one of the cheapest places to insure your home.

-So we put together this list of the best homeowners insurance in Vermont, basing our evaluation methods on our in-depth review of the best homeowners insurance throughout the nation.
-We looked for strong performance in four categories: financial strength and stability, customer satisfaction, breadth of coverage and discounts, and competitive quotes.
-Note that while our sample quotes provide an idea of where insurers fall on the affordability scale, true plan costs are highly variable depending on your specific location, home, and risk factors.
-To find the best Vermont homeowners insurance for your particular circumstances, we’d suggest getting quotes from all four of the below providers to compare plan and price details.
+Using our review of nationwide homeowners insurance companies as a guide, we evaluated the top four Vermont providers by market share.
+We looked for strong performance in four categories: financial strength and stability ratings from A.M.
+Best, Moody’s, and S&P Global, customer satisfaction scores from J.D.
+Power and Consumer Reports, breadth of coverage and discounts, and competitive quotes.
+While our sample quotes provide an idea of where insurers fall on the affordability scale, true plan costs are highly variable depending on your specific location, home, and risk factors.
+To find the best Vermont homeowners insurance for your particular circumstances, we’d suggest getting quotes from all four of the below providers.

 Vermont Homeowners Insurance Reviews

-State Farm is our first choice for homeowners insurance in Vermont, thanks to excellent customer service.
-Compared to heavyweight contenders like Allstate and Liberty, State Farm was the only one of our finalists to receive a 4 out of 5 rating for overall customer satisfaction by metric-giant JD Power (versus 3 out of 5 from heavyweights like Allstate and Liberty).
+State Farm is our first choice for homeowners insurance in Vermont, thanks to its excellent customer satisfaction.
+Its 825/1000 was the highest J.D.
+Power score for overall satisfaction of any of our top picks.
 This rating encompasses factors like customers' happiness with billing, pricing, and the claims process.
 State Farm's impressive rating, combined with competitive quotes and a broad range of coverage options, gives it an edge.

 A standard State Farm policy will cover all major weather and non-weather related damages including wind, storms, fire, hail, theft and vandalism.
 They don’t stop at the basics either; you can choose to add a personal property rider to extend coverage to virtually anything of value that you possess.
 The rider will cover both belongings at home plus property that you carry with you when you travel, like camera gear or your laptop.
 State Farm’s other unique coverage option is its Identity Restoration coverage, which will protect you, your spouse, relatives and dependents under 21 years old from the rising risk of identity theft.

-If you’re not sure how much coverage you need, State Farm has a handy home inventory tool available through their website called State Farm HomeIndex.
-The tool allows you to take a stroll through your house and make note of each piece of valuable property while estimating the approximate value so that you can tailor your personal property coverage accordingly.
-We suggest doing this before purchasing any plan no matter what company you go through.
+If you’re not sure how much coverage you need, State Farm has a handy home inventory tool available through their website, which allows you to take a stroll through your house and make note of each piece of valuable property while estimating its approximate value so you can tailor your personal property coverage accordingly.
+We suggest doing this before purchasing any plan, no matter what company you go through.

 State Farm’s main drawback is that it lacks the discounts offered by Allstate and Liberty Mutual.
 (Allstate offers a “Welcome Discount” for new customers, for example.)
 So we weren’t surprised, during our quote evaluations, to find that State Farm returned the highest yearly premium by $100 (which works out to about $8 more per month).
 Still, State Farm’s highly acclaimed customer experience and broad coverage options are the easiest way to feel totally secure in your coverage, qualities we felt were worth a few extra bucks per month.

-Allstate’s overall customer satisfaction comes in one point behind State Farm by JD Power metrics, and two points behind per Consumer Reports.
+Allstate's overall customer satisfaction comes in a few points behind State Farm by J.D.
+Power’s metrics, and two points behind by Consumer Report’s.
 But Allstate makes up for this with one of the most transparent, easily navigable websites we’ve seen — accompanied by a host of informational tools.
 If you’re feeling overwhelmed by the thought of buying homeowners insurance for the first time, we’d suggest starting with Allstate.

 Allstate’s entire online experience is excellent.
-The company’s suite of educational offerings includes a Common & Costly Claims tool, which shows the top five most common and the top five most expensive claims within your zip code, a good way to figure what types of coverage you’re most likely to need.
+The company’s suite of educational offerings includes a Common & Costly Claims tool, which shows the top five most frequent and expensive claims within your ZIP code, a good way to figure what types of coverage you’ll need.
 Their interactive Allstate Premium Gauge lets you play with the major variables that affect coverage costs in order to estimate where your premium might fall.
-The tool explains how factors like age of your home and number of previous claims can affect your estimated premium.
-The website also offers a Rent vs. Own Calculator that uses a bevy of intricate data like interest rates and current market trends, plus your personal info, to calculate whether you’d save more money buying or renting over any given timespan.
+The tool explains how factors like the age of your home and number of previous claims can affect your estimated premium.
+We also loved Allstate’s Rent vs. Own Calculator, which uses a bevy of intricate data like interest rates and current market trends, plus your personal info, to calculate whether you’d save more money buying or renting over any given timespan.
 None of our other finalists came close to offering this wealth of interactive resources.
 (You can also check out the articles on their tools and resources page, complimented by a full suite of FAQs.)

 Much like our favorite, State Farm, Liberty Mutual offers a wide variety of optional endorsements to compliment a basic full coverage plan.
-Riders for accidental water discharge/backup, replacement costs for both dwelling and personal items, and a scheduled valuables coverage make for a well rounded plan.
-They also offer a couple of more unusual coverages, like Identity Fraud Protection and Inflation Guard (meant to protect against changing market values).
+Riders for accidental water discharge/backup, replacement costs for both dwelling and personal items, and a scheduled valuables coverage make for a well-rounded plan.
+They also offer a couple of more unusual coverages, like Identity Fraud Protection and Inflation Protection, which automatically adjusts your coverage limits to keep pace with inflation.

-Similar to Allstate, Liberty Mutual also includes a decent number of discounts.
-Easy-to-access savings for simple things like installing deadbolts on exterior doors, keeping a smoke-free home, and staying claims free for 3 years are likely to make their quotes quite competitive.
-In our quote evaluation for a home in Burlington, Vermont, Liberty Mutual returned our very lowest quote — over $200 less than State Farm.
+Like Allstate, Liberty Mutual also includes a decent number of discounts.
+Easy-to-access savings for simple things like installing deadbolts on exterior doors, keeping a smoke-free home, and staying claims-free for three years are likely to make their quotes quite competitive.
+In our quote evaluation for a home in Burlington, Vermont, Liberty Mutual returned our very lowest quote — over $200 less than State Farm’s.
 The tradeoff, however, is a considerably higher deductible.
-Liberty Mutual also has slightly lower financial ratings versus contenders like State Farm and Allstate, receiving an “A” (good) grade from Standard & Poor’s, while Allstate took home an “A+” and State Farm received a pinnacle score of “A++”.
+Liberty Mutual also has slightly lower financial ratings compared with State Farm and Allstate, receiving an “A” (good) grade from Standard & Poor’s, while Allstate took home an “A+” and State Farm received an “A++”.

 Liberty Mutual has a few handy resources for learning about home insurance and interacting with your plan.
-These tools aren’t as encompassing as Allstate’s vast collection, but we liked their MasterThis blog, which walks you through general home repairs and offers resources if you’re planning a move.
-The Home Gallery app is an easy way to create a home inventory list if you’re planning to covering valuables inside your home.
-All in all, Liberty Mutual offers strong coverages, discounts, and resources that will aid any Vermont homeowner in their quest for quality coverage.
+These tools aren’t as all-encompassing as Allstate’s collection, but we liked their MasterThis blog, which walks you through general home repairs and offers resources if you’re planning a move.
+The Home Gallery app is an easy way to create a home inventory list if you want to cover valuables inside your home.
+All in all, Liberty Mutual offers strong coverages, discounts, and resources that will aid any Vermont homeowner.

 Travelers boasts a modest learning center and FAQ section that covers all the basics you’ll want to understand before going into a homeowners insurance policy.
-Unfortunately, they do not offer a home insurance app or mobile service so you’ll be handling your interactions directly through agents or your desktop.
-Don’t let this scare you off though, Travelers was one of our most affordable quotes for our sample home and offered the lowest deductible right off the bat.
-It is definitely worth getting a quote from Travelers and looking into your coverage options.
+Unfortunately, they do not offer a home insurance app or mobile service, so you’ll be handling your interactions directly through agents or your desktop.
+Don’t let this scare you off, though; Travelers was one of our most affordable quotes for our sample home and offered the lowest deductible right off the bat.
+It is definitely worth your time to get a quote from Travelers and look into your coverage options.

-To see how quotes from our contenders compare, we evaluated the initial recommended coverages for an average home in the Burlington area: approximately $200,000 value with about 1,400 square feet.
+To get a feel for what you can expect, we evaluated the initial recommended coverages for an average home in the Burlington area: approximately $200,000 value with about 1,400 square feet.
 Our hypothetical home included safety features we figured most people would have, like smoke detectors and deadbolts.
 Our quotes were for a home with no pets and no attached garage.
-Of course, every home and homeowner, so we’d recommend completing the quote process yourself with all of our top providers.
-But the numbers below should serve as a useful jumping off point.
+Of course, every home and homeowner are unique, so we’d recommend completing the quote process yourself with all of our top providers.
+But the numbers below should serve as a useful jumping-off point.

 *Allstate requires a phone interview to complete a quote, which takes more personal information than we can replicate.
 But we certainly advise giving them each a call to compare your options.

-Local green-development activist Alex Wilson, founder of Battleboro nonprofit Building Green, has been leading the discussion of resilient design and green building strategies in Vermont, pushing for stronger and more durable architecture to be incorporated into eco-friendly homes and buildings.
-His recent contributions include climate change assessment, designing for the top hazards, and back-up survivability systems to withstand power outages, water shortages or the loss of heating fuel have been submitted to the U.S. Green Building Council in order to become a part of LEED Certification when evaluating green buildings.
-As Vermont prepares for the possibility of more climate-created natural events, using designs such as these when constructing or renovating home structures could be key in keeping Vermont’s low average home insurance rates at their current levels.
+Local green-development activist Alex Wilson, founder of Brattleboro nonprofit Building Green, has been leading the discussion of resilient design and green building strategies in Vermont, pushing for stronger and more durable architecture to be incorporated into eco-friendly homes and buildings.
+His recent contributions include a climate change assessment, building designs for the top hazards, and back-up survivability systems to withstand power outages, water shortages or the loss of heating fuel.
+These have been submitted to the U.S. Green Building Council in order to become a part of LEED certification when evaluating green buildings.
+As Vermont prepares for the possibility of more climate-created natural events, using designs like these when constructing or renovating home structures could be key in keeping Vermont’s low average home insurance rates at their current levels.